Strategy Week

 To provide advice on green business models for entrepreneurs, it is important to first understand the background situation.
 In addition to the policy support mentioned earlier and the successful experience of a similar enterprise, another article also mentioned the relevant situation of Kenyan agriculture.
 In the article ‘The Rise of Agripreneurship in Kenya: Opportunities and Challenges for SMEs’, it is mentioned that one of the agricultural entrepreneurship opportunities for small and medium-sized enterprises is to embrace sustainable agricultural practices.
 Renewable energy can also be considered.

 From this, I can derive green business recommendations for the honey factory of the entrepreneur I choose.
-First of all, the entrepreneur need to practice sustainable development.
+First of all, the entrepreneur needs to practice sustainable development.
 In the process of honey production, sustainable methods can be adopted to strike a balance between economic growth and ecological conservation, rather than pursuing economic development at the expense of the ecological environment.
 In addition, the energy used in the honey production process can be produced in a clean manner.
-Finally, when packaging finished honey, do not over package to avoid wasting resources.
+Finally, when packaging finished honey, do not over-packaging to avoid wasting resources.
 These are all methods that the enterprise can consider adopting in its green business model.

 Conclusion

-The green business model is in line with the trend, relevant concepts of the United Nations, and also conducive to the dual development of economy and ecological environment.
+The green business model is in line with the trend, relevant concepts of the United Nations, and also conducive to the coordinated development of the economy and the ecological environment.
 To implement green business models in the development of enterprises, it is not only necessary to have policy support, but also to have a green business awareness and upgrade technology to adopt a green development approach.
 Only in this way can we truly implement the green business model.

 Video link:https://meeting.tencent.com/crm/KW1AbQnA8d